-The university also offers confidential resources, including Confidential Employees (as set forth in Section VII.1), for individuals who are unsure whether to formally report misconduct or who seek counseling or other emotional support in addition to, or without, making a report to the university.
+The university also offers confidential resources, including Confidential Employees, for individuals who are unsure whether to formally report misconduct or who seek counseling or other emotional support in addition to, or without, making a report to the university.
 A link to resources, including confidential resources, is included at the end of this Policy.

 VII.
-Expectations of Employees When Notified of Discriminatory Misconduct
+Expectations of Employees When Notified of Prohibited Conduct

-As a caring community, and to promote a compassionate campus community, the university expects all employees to do the following when responding to disclosures of Discriminatory Misconduct under this Policy:
+As a caring community, and to promote a compassionate campus community, the university expects all employees to do the following when responding to disclosures of Prohibited Conduct under this Policy: